symfony/symfony-docs/http_fundamentals.rst

 And while the actual language used is a bit more formal, it's still dead-simple.
 HTTP is the term used to describe this simple text-based language.
-The goal of your server is *always* to understand simple text requests and return simple text responses.
+The goal of your server is *always* to understand text requests and return text responses.

 Symfony is built from the ground up around that reality.
 Whether you realize it or not, HTTP is something you use every day.
 With Symfony, you'll learn